Rockville, Maryland: Public transportation

 The Washington Metro Red Line rail system can be accessed at Rockville station and Twinbrook station.
 The Brunswick Line of the MARC commuter rail system runs to and from Washington, D.C., and can be accessed at Rockville Station.
 Amtrak trains also serve Rockville.

 Bus service connects Rockville directly to the regional transit hub at Baltimore–Washington International Airport, and to downtown Baltimore via the Maryland Transit Administration ICC Bus and the Baltimore Light Rail.
 Ride On buses provides service within the city and to places within the county like Gaithersburg, Clarksburg and Silver Spring.

 Law enforcement

 The city is served by the Rockville City Police Department and is aided by the Montgomery County Police Department as directed by the relevant authorities.

+Leisure

+The city operates Rockville Swim & Fitness Center.
+Its town center has a library, ice skating facility (in winter), and restaurants and shopping.
+The Rockville Memorial Library, part of the Montgomery Country Public Libraries system, offers books, databases, newspapers, magazines, and internet access.